ray-project/ray/doc/source/data/faq.rst

 aligns the Ray Data API closer to industry-standard distributed data APIs like Apache Spark and also emerging standards for machine learning datasets like HuggingFace.

-You can disable strict mode temporarily by setting the environment variable ``RAY_DATA_STRICT_MODE=0`` on all cluster processes.
-Strict mode will not be possible to disable in future releases.

 Migrating existing code is straightforward.
 There are two common changes you may need to make to your code to be compatible: